SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 In the **Elements** section you can add various non-data elements such as labels, dividers, links and buttons.

-Click the links below to learn more about the various elements and how to add them:

 ## Settings

 Make fields more visible by changing the font to bold and large text.
 Make room for more fields by using a smaller font.
 Save screen space by hiding labels.